 Applying to the Halcyon Arts Lab

-Applications to the Halcyon Arts Lab Fellowship are equally weighted between an artist’s statement and submissions of previous work (50%) and a project statement (50%).
-Halcyon accepts artists with ambitious projects at early stages of their development, where time, space, and resources can be most beneficial to create impactful work.
-The fellowship program is based in Washington, DC at the Halcyon Arts Lab campus, but a fellow’s project work can focus regionally, nationally, or internationally.
+Applications to the Halcyon Arts Lab Fellowship are evaluated on areas of artistic excellence, impact, and future potential.
+Halcyon accepts creatives with bold ideas at their early stages of development where time, space, and resources can be most beneficial to create impactful work.
+The fellowship program is based in Washington, DC at Halcyon Arts Lab, but a fellow’s work can focus regionally, nationally, or internationally.
 Make sure you check out our selection process and criteria information.

-For questions about the application process please contact the Halcyon arts team at email@example.com.
+For questions about the application process, please contact the Halcyon Arts Lab team at email@example.com.